Chandrakant-dhule/Image-Caption-Generator/README (1).md

 # Image Caption Generator

-This is a Deep learning project using Flickr8k dataset for CSE 475: Machine Learning
+This is a Deep learning project using Flickr8k dataset for Machine Learning

 # FAQ